-We have developed a detailed CEI MEL framework and plan (refer to section XXX) through which we aim to ensure the quality, impact, and long-term success of our community engagement and involvement activities.
+We have developed a detailed CEI Monitoring, Evaluation and Learning (MEL) framework and plan (please refer to section IV of MEL Strategy) through which we aim to ensure the quality, impact, and long-term success of our community engagement and involvement activities.
 We will be collecting quantitative and qualitative data on CEI indicators throughout the grant period.
-Our framework will be further refined with input from our Public Advisory Board.